-IWDM: I wouldn't have health that I had taken care of what I should take care of here today without mentioning that.
-Again, as I have much more to say about Dr. Mohammed A. Minudi, I have much more to say about imam Feisal.
+IWDM: I wouldn't have felt that I had taken care of what I should take care of here today without mentioning that.
+Again, as I have much more to say about Dr. Mohammed A. Minudi, I have much more to say about imam Pasha.
 I'll try to do what my little friend said, the six-year-old.

 [laughter]